 Political activity is applicable to municipal, school board, provincial and federal elections and Toronto municipal referendum questions.

-• Members’ staff who seek election to Toronto City Council must take an unpaid leave of absence before the date he or she files the nomination papers to voting day.
+• Members’ staff who seek election to Toronto City Council must take an unpaid leave of absence before the date they file the nomination papers to voting day.

-• Members’ staff who seek appointment to Toronto City Council must take an unpaid leave of absence from the date he or she files the appointment application to the date City Council makes the appointment decision.
+• Members’ staff who seek appointment to Toronto City Council must take an unpaid leave of absence from the date they file the appointment application to the date City Council makes the appointment decision.

-• Members’ staff must not use any City resources for any election-related or campaign purposes.
-City resources include any facility, equipment, supplies or other resources as defined in the City’s Use of City Resources During an Election Policy.
+c.
+Members’ staff must not use any City resources for any election-related or campaign City resources include any facility, equipment, supplies or other resources as defined in the City’s Use of City Resources During an Election Policy.

 This section is intended to facilitate the disclosure of wrongdoing that is contrary to the public interest and to protect from reprisal, those Members’ staff who in good faith report wrongdoing.